eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 #### Data exchange

-To start the Data Exchange, it is necessary to execute the [Data Exchange Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)

 There are two ways to test and execute the Data Exchange tutorial:

 **1. Postman**

-You can import the Umbrella [Postman Collection](../../docs/api/postman/UmbrellaConnectorData-Exchange.postman_collection.json)
+You can import the Umbrella [Postman Collection](../../docs/api/postman/UmbrellaConnectorData-Exchange.postman_collection.json).

 **2. Curl**

-You can follow the [Curl Steps](../../docs/api/curl/UmbrellaConectorDataExchange.md)
+You can follow the [Curl Steps](../../docs/api/curl/UmbrellaConnectorDataExchange.md).

 Involved components: